Frequently Asked Questions

 Failure to file Form Fincen114, Report of Foreign Bank and Financial Accounts

-A person who is required to file an FBAR and fails to properly file may be subject to a civil penalty not to exceed $10,000 per violation.
+A person who is required to file an FBAR and fails to properly file may be subject to a civil penalty not to exceed $10,000 per violation (indexed for inflation).
 If there is reasonable cause for the failure and the balance in the account is properly reported, no penalty will be imposed.
-A person who willfully fails to report an account or account identifying information may be subject to a civil monetary penalty equal to the greater of $100,000 or 50 percent of the balance in the account at the time of the violation.
+A person who willfully fails to report an account or account identifying information may be subject to a civil monetary penalty equal to the greater of $100,000 (indexed for inflation) or 50 percent of the balance in the account at the time of the violation.
 See 31 U.S.C. section 5321(a)(5).
 Willful violations may also be subject to criminal penalties under 31 U.S.C. section 5322(a), 31 U.S.C. section 5322(b), or 18 U.S.C. section 1001.

 Failure to file Form 5472, Information Return of a 25% Foreign-Owned U.S. Corporation or a Foreign Corporation Engaged in a U.S. Trade or Business